Debt to Income Ratio

 In general, conventional mortgage loans need a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+The first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Loan Pre-Qualifying Calculator.
+If you want to run your own numbers, feel free to use our Mortgage Loan Qualifying Calculator.

-Remember these are only guidelines.
-We will be thrilled to help you pre-qualify to determine how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.